 Robin is from New Brunswick, Canada.
 He graduated from Kingswood University and has been a Global Partners missionary in Japan since 2008.
 Yoko is from Kanazawa, Japan, and is a graduate of Christ Bible Seminary in Nagoya, Japan.
-They met at their church in Nagoya, and were married on April 30, 2019.
+We met at our church in Nagoya, and were married on April 30, 2019.

-Robin and Yoko’s current ministry focus is a new initiative called Drawbridge Creations— a web-based manga (comics) outreach with the three-fold purpose of reaching the unchurched, resourcing the Church, and empowering Christian artists, in order to bridge the gap between Church and culture; between Jesus and Japan.
+Our current ministry focus is a new initiative called Drawbridge Creations, a web-based manga (comics) outreach with the three-fold purpose of reaching the unchurched, resourcing the Church, and empowering Christian artists, in order to bridge the gap between Church and culture; between Jesus and Japan.

-I have been serving with Global Partners in Japan since 2008, building spiritual bridges through English teaching, youth and kids ministry, and the creative arts.
 Starting in 2010, I focused on English ministry, doing weekly English classes, monthly English conversation cafes, and special events with my church, Nagoya Immanuel Church.
 In addition to our English ministry, I have also been involved in music, preaching and youth ministry, in Nagoya and elsewhere.
 I have also done some artistic ministries such as assisting a professional Christian manga artist as well as taking part in art exhibits.

 In 2018, I began transitioning away from church-based English ministries towards web-based creative outreach endeavours, establishing Drawbridge Creations.
 2018 also brought Yoko into my life, and in April 2019 we were married.
 I’m thankful to have Yoko with me as both my wife and ministry partner for this new chapter of life and ministry in Japan.